MateuszSuder/kalamba-assignment/README.md

 #### Homepage / Articles list

 The articles list page should display the list of articles with:
-* ArticleType title
+* Article title
-* ArticleType description
+* Article description
 * Date of publication
-* ArticleType author
+* Article author
 * Button to favorite article (with favorite count)

 Please ignore implementation of tags section, it is included for improved visuals of this page.